sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 The programs ``gcc``, ``g++`` and ``gfortran`` are all part of the `GNU Compiler Collection (GCC) <http://gcc.gnu.org/>`_.
 You are generally advised to use a recent version of GCC, though some obscure bugs have stopped specific versions of GCC compiling Sage on particular platforms.
+GCC 4.6.0 will not build Sage 4.7.0.

 To check if you have ``m4`` installed, for example, type